Medical assistance is the best career to step foot into if you are interested in entering the healthcare industry.

 What to Do if You Don’t Want to Start IVs

-If you are uncertain if you want to be starting IVs as a medical assistant, it is important to communicate your concerns to potential employers before accepting a new job.
-Discussing this matter upfront can help ensure that both parties are aligned in terms of job expectations and responsibilities.
+If you are uncertain if you want to start IVs as a medical assistant, it is important to communicate your concerns to potential employers before accepting a new job.

 If you prefer to work in a healthcare setting where medical assistants are not expected to start IVs or perform other clinical tasks, you may consider exploring opportunities as a medical administrative assistant.